iPhone 11 Pro

 The iPhone 11 line was the first to see the addition of a front-camera slow-motion mode.
 Apple had provided a demo video in which the company referred to the process as taking a "slofie."

-The iPhone 11 Pro has a 3046mAh battery and a similar power draw to the iPhone XS.
+The iPhone 11 Pro has a 3046mAh battery with a similar power draw to the iPhone XS.
 In our tests, we found that it was able to last 12 hours before the battery was depleted.

-The pro models ship with a USB-C power adapter, and a USB-C to Lightning cable.
-Fast charge is capable of charging the iPhone up to 50% charge in 30 minutes.
+The pro models shipped with a USB-C power adapter, and a USB-C to Lightning cable.
+Fast charge was capable of charging the iPhone up to 50% charge in 30 minutes.

 Support for wireless charging was also included, providing a constant trickle of energy that can help extend the battery life of the iPhone.

-Each handset in the iPhone 11 line uses the same A13 Bionic processor, and they all come with 4GB of application RAM.
+Each handset in the iPhone 11 line used the same A13 Bionic processor, and they all come with 4GB of application RAM.

 Using the GeekBench 5 benchmark, the iPhone 11 Pro got a three-run average single-core score of 1361 and a multi-core score of 3561.

 When testing with the AnTuTu benchmark, it received a cumulative score of 456760 across CPU, GPU, UX, and memory tests.
 That compares favorably to our results on our iPhone XS, which scored a total of 370618.
 It saw the biggest boosts in the CPU and GPU categories.

-The iPhone 11 models offers Wi-Fi 6 connectivity, Bluetooth 5.0 support, NFC with reader mode, and the U1 chip for Ultra-Wideband.
+The iPhone 11 models offered Wi-Fi 6 connectivity, Bluetooth 5.0 support, NFC with reader mode, and the U1 chip for Ultra-Wideband.

 Apple's new U1 chipset allows the iPhone to determine its relative location in regards to other iPhones, as well as utilizing other sensors to know precisely where it is in space.